SC first in nation to pass cybersecurity law for insurance companies - South Carolina Radio Network

 Farmer said the law sets protections for consumers, gives guidelines to companies and gives guidelines to regulators.

-It creates rules for insurers, agents and other licensed entities covering data security, investigation and notification of breach.
-This includes maintaining an information security program based on ongoing risk assessment, overseeing third-party service providers, investigating data breaches and notifying regulators of a cybersecurity event.
+The new requirements include that companies must maintain an information security program based on ongoing risk assessment, overseeing third-party service providers, investigating data breaches and notifying regulators of a cybersecurity event.
 Other provisions that the new law provides include:

-•Protects consumer information: Safeguarding individual insurance policy holder’s personal information is a high priority in the wake of several major insurance companies’ data breaches.
+• Safeguarding individual insurance policy holder’s personal information as a high priority

-•Establish data security standards: Requires insurance companies to mitigate the potential damage of a data breach.
-The law applies to insurers, insurance agents and other entities licensed by the SC Department of Insurance.
+•Establish data security standards.
+The law applies to insurance companies licensed by the state to mitigate the potential damage of a data breach

-•Strong protection & quick reaction: Requires insurance companies to develop, to implement and to maintain a secure information
+•Insurance companies must also develop, implement and maintain secure information

-“The United States Department of Treasury has commended the regulators for developing the model bill and has encouraged every state to adopt it and to adopt it within the next several years,” he said.
+“The United States Department of Treasury has commended the regulators for developing the model bill and has encouraged every state to adopt it and to adopt it within the next several years,” Farmer said.

 All insurance companies doing business in South Carolina will have to comply with the law.